 Note: You must make requests for information about DFPS contracts directly to DFPS rather than to the contractor.

-If you want information on how to request information from CPS to conduct research, please click here.
+If you are from outside the agency, and you want to request information from CPS to conduct research, please click here.

 Contact the Travis County District Attorney or County Attorney with complaints about DFPS related to releasing public information.
 You may also contact the Office of the Attorney General's Open Records Hotline at 512-478-6736 or toll-free at 1-877-673-6839.